svphan1/Greatreads-client/README.md

 # Greatreads

 Greatreads is an application for book lovers to save and store their favorite books and authors.
-Upon signing in, users are presented with their bookshelf where they are able to filter, add, delete, and edit books.
+Upon signing in, users are presented with their bookshelf where they are able to add, delete, edit, and filter books by name.
 The favorite authors screen also has the same functionality.
-Users are also able to add photo medi links in the edit screen.
+Users are also able to add photo media links in the edit screen.

 ### Technologies:
 React, JavaScript, Semantic-UI, CSS3, Node.js, Express, PostgreSQL, Knex.